 - Consumer Experience: articulating best practice language and design patterns for organisations seeking consent from consumers to access their data, and providing guidance on the user experience of authentication and authorisation.
 Sign up for updates from the consumer experience work stream here.

-Discussions about the API standards, Information Security and Engineering work streams also occurs on GitHub.
+Discussions about the API standards and Information Security work streams also occurs on GitHub.

 To receive emails relating to the general workings of the Data Standards Body, please sign up for our News General updates here.

 Each of the work streams is open to anyone with an interest and expertise in API standards, information security and consumer experience and design.
 While each working stream may operate slightly differently, they will all adopt certain common channels – email updates using MailChimp, and blog updates on this site.
 Given the relative geographical distance between cities in Australia and costs for various participants attending in person meetings, engagement with the Consumer Data Standards work streams has a bias towards online engagement.
 This is intended to reduce ongoing barriers to participation, particularly for smaller organisations.
 In person workshops and meetings will supplement regular online engagement as the need arises.

 The working groups are the mechanism through which developing standards can be tested, examined and improved.
 They are not decision-making groups, although the Consumer Data Standards program will work hard to achieve consensus on topics discussed in the groups wherever possible.
 The Chair of the Data Standards Body has ultimate decision-making responsibility regarding the design of the API standards.